matrix-org/matrix-spec-proposals/proposals/3953-capability-dag.md

 4. If type is `m.room.server_capability.member`:
     1. If there is no `state_key` property, or no `membership` property in `content`, reject.
-    2. If the `origin_server_ts` of the event granting the sender's membership is greater than the `origin_server_ts` of this event, reject.
+    2. If the sending server has an existing `m.room.server_capability.member` event granting the sender membership, and the `origin_server_ts` of the event granting the sender's membership is greater than or equal to the `origin_server_ts` of this event, reject.
     3. If `content` has a `join_authorised_via_users_server`
         key:
         1. If the event is not validly signed by the homeserver of the user ID denoted